46620/guides/docs/machine/linux/1gpu_pass.md

 Once that's all done you can test them by running the start script, if you're screen goes black then boom it worked and you did it right.. now go hold the power button down to restart it so you can continue.

 # Hijacking a GPU
-This part sucks the most IMHO.

 ## Patching the GPU
 >This step is not required for all GPUs.
-It's needed for mine so I will go over that.
-Look up if you need to do it.
+I'm covering it for NVIDIA cards just to make it easier if you actually need it.

 First thing you're gonna wanna do is get the file you dumped in [this step](1gpu_pass.md#before-installing-linux) and put it somewhere you will remember.
 I put mine in a `vbios` folder in my `Documents` directory.